-Fourth violation: Student is dismissed from the university.
+Fourth violation: Student is dismissed from the University.

 Sanctions, however, may vary based on past disciplinary records, and the University retains the absolute discretion to determine the appropriate sanction to be imposed for any infraction, depending on the severity of the violation.
-Sanctions may also be cumulative; no sanction is necessarily exhausted before another sanction is imposed.
+In cases of egregious behavior, students may be removed from the classroom and/or Yammer immediately.
+Sanctions may also be cumulative; no sanction must necessarily be exhausted before another sanction is imposed.